The Turing Scheme Funding and payments

 • reasonable associated costs such as translated documents, police certificates, vaccinations, travel insurance, and medical certificates.

-All costs must be evidenced, so please keep hold of your receipts.
+Payments are made on a reimbursement basis, so please keep hold of your receipts.
 Readiness to Travel funding is limited and is not guaranteed to participants.
-To learn more about Readiness to Travel funding, email the Turing Scheme team at TuringScheme@leeds.ac.uk.

 Additional funding for disabled students

-Please note: funding to support disability-related costs is referred to as SEND funding by the Turing Scheme.
+Please note that funding to support disability-related costs is referred to as SEND funding by the Turing Scheme.

 Disabled students who receive Disabled Students’ Allowance (DSA) from Student Finance may be eligible to continue to receive this funding whilst on placement abroad.